Spiryl/pymetr/README.md

 # PyInstrument

-PyInstrument is a Python library designed to simplify the communication and control of various test and measurement instruments.
-Whether you're working with GPIB, USB, Serial, or Ethernet-connected devices, PyInstrument provides a unified interface for managing these connections.
+PyInstrument is a Python library designed to provide an abstraction layer for the control of various instrumentation.
+It uses supports pyvisa, raw sockets, and future support for PXIe/PCIe.
+It is in teh earliest of development stages so use with caution.

 ## Features